 Why Phlebotomy Classes Are Recommended

-Classes will usually have simple pre-requisites required of applicants, but don’t be concerned—these are typically related to your personal health records and immunizations.
+Classes will usually have simple prerequisites required of applicants, but don’t be concerned—these are typically related to your personal health records and immunizations.
 Online courses for Phlebotomy are available, but keep in mind that these lack the important “hands-on” element of physical phlebotomy training centers.
 Most phlebotomy classes will help you obtain your Certified Phlebotomy Technician 1 Certificate (CPT1), in order to train you properly for the job, while marketing you as a credible option for hospitals, private clinics, and other phlebotomist employers.
 You may also choose to pursue your National Phlebotomy Certification (NCCT) which provides a huge credibility boost and can lead to a preferable phlebotomist career.
 Various phlebotomy education institutes will offer additional phlebotomy-related classes as well.
 These can range from venipuncture to blood withdrawal, and are usually taken after the CPT1 certification class.
 Learn more about the CPT 1 certificate here.
+Find out just how much can a phlebotomist make an hour in California.

 What will I study in a phlebotomy class?